-Ensuring support during study
+2. Ensuring support during study

-Whilst it is important that all students are supported through their studies it will be particularly important to provide additional support for students from disadvantaged backgrounds, where their schools may not have provided all of the necessary skills to make the appropriate transition from school to HE.
+Whilst it is important that all students are supported through their studies it will be particularly important to provide additional support for students from disadvantaged backgrounds, particularly in the development of necessary skills to make the appropriate transition from school, to Further and Higher Education.
 We are providing study skills support and remedial teaching where necessary.
-This has required an expansion of the existing provision which is already used for many first year students to improve retention and completion rates in year one.
+This has required an expansion of the existing provision, which is already used for many first year students to improve retention and completion rates in year one.
+As such, students are offered additional teaching sessions to enhance study skills, particularly at pressure points such as examinations.
+Study skills sessions range from presentation skills, writing for various purposes (e.g. report /essay /exam) and organisation skills, to time management, Harvard referencing, mathematics and exam preparation.

-We offer pre-sessional programmes for students in need of development in areas such as IT, writing, grammar, mathematics, and science and will continue to increase welfare support to back up the academic support mechanism and hope to further develop student mentoring.
+We continue to increase welfare support to back up the academic support mechanism, where every first year student is assigned a personal tutor for Personal Development and Planning (PDP) and support.
 We are continuing to develop the student support and welfare network and this, together with benchmarks for recruitment and retention, will be monitored and adjusted as necessary throughout the duration of this plan.

 Improving student retention will be targeted towards Year One as this is when the majority of withdrawals occur.
 Areas where efforts have been successfully directed are induction, academic support and welfare advice provision.
-At present we have a high retention rate and are working very hard to maintain this.
+At present we have a high retention rate, which we are working very hard to maintain.